Frequently Asked Questions

 No.

 Rolfing is not massage.
-While both involve hands-on work, Rolfing focuses on reorganizing the body’s structure by working with fascia (connective tissue), not just relaxing muscles.Massage provides temporary relief.
+While both involve hands-on work, Rolfing focuses on reorganizing the body’s structure by working with fascia (connective tissue), not just relaxing muscles.Massage provides relaxation and temporary relief.

-Rolfing creates structural change + lasting improvement in how your body moves and feels.
+Though Rolfing is often relaxing, it focuses on creating structural change + lasting improvement in how your body moves and feels.

 -